Gut Health

-Gut Health are an Australian band based in Melbourne.
+Gut Health are an Australian rock band based in Melbourne, Victoria.
 Their debut album, Stiletto, was released in 2024.
 The band's music has been described as no wave and dance-punk.

 History

-Gut Health was formed in 2021 by vocalist Athina Uh oh and bassist Adam Markmann, who began writing when stuck together during the coronavirus pandemic in Melbourne.
-The band initially practiced and recorded in a storage unit in Brunswick, leading to the release of their debut EP, Electric Party Chrome Girl and lead single "Inner Norm" in 2022.
-Further singles, "The Recipe and "Uh oh", were released in 2023.
+Gut Health was formed in 2021 by vocalist Athina Wilson, better known by the stage name Athina Uh-Oh, and bassist Adam Markmann, who began writing when stuck together during the coronavirus pandemic in Melbourne.
+The band initially practiced and recorded in a storage unit in Brunswick, leading to the release of their debut EP Electric Party Chrome Girl and its lead single "Inner Norm" in 2022.
+Two further singles, "The Recipe and "Uh Oh", were released in 2023.
 The band's debut album, Stiletto, was released in October 2024.
 Stiletto received praise from Clash, and NME, and was listed by Rolling Stone as the eighth best Australian album of 2024.
 The album was announced in July 2024 with the release of a single, "Cool Moderator", a song about "youthful rebellion", and featured a music video co-directed by Athina Uh oh and Renee Kypriotis.